Belle is our dreamboat, beautiful 1965 Redball Heidelberg Windmill that can twirl and whirl and crank out some serious paper.

 Riley Roo was another rescue press that was hours from being hauled off to the landfill!
 Can you imagine??

-He is a 19XX Craftsman Tabletop Press and just so cute it hurts.
+He is a 6"x 10" Pilot Tabletop Press and just so cute it hurts.

 He needs a little TLC to get him print ready, but may have a future in our studio as a teaching press.